Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Experimental Setup and Baseline Analysis

-Under CLIP similarity, both backbones achieve MS $\approx$ 0.68 across all variants, eliminating the gap entirely.
-The DINOv2-based MS inflates VideoMAE scores due to shared self-supervised inductive biases.
-This identifies a limitation of the Pach et al.\ protocol: it is reliable \emph{within} a backbone (where the bias is constant) but not \emph{across} backbones.
+Under CLIP similarity, both backbones achieve MS $\approx$ 0.68 across all variants, and the gap closes.
+We do not claim CLIP is an objectively neutral judge; the point is that the gap is not stable under a similarity space chosen independently of either backbone, which suggests it is substantially influenced by differences between the backbones' native similarity geometries rather than by monosemanticity alone.
+This is a limitation of the Pach et al.\ protocol: it supports comparison \emph{within} a backbone, where any such bias is constant, but not \emph{across} backbones.
 We retain DINOv2-based MS for within-backbone comparisons in Table~\ref{tab:main_results}.

 Figure~\ref{fig:features} illustrates the three feature categories and the temporal coherence problem: standard SAE features flicker across frames while Matryoshka features maintain stable activations.